ryandem1/oar/README.md

 ### Concepts

 #### Test

+In the application, there is only 1 main data structure that get enriched through the OAR process.

-A **Test** represents point-in-time information about a **test** that occurred on a system.
+A **Test** represents point-in-time information about a **test** that occurred on a feature.
 While the real size of the systems that we test can vary in size, our **feature-under-test** should be a logical piece that has a single purpose.

 The **Summary** can be thought of as a title, or a short description describing what the Test accomplished.
 A good rule-of-thumb is that if you cannot describe a test in a Summary, then the Test is probably too broad.

 The **Outcome** is the 'O' part of the OAR, it is the simple test binary and should remain that way with no ambiguity.
-If there is ambiguity whether a test passed or failed, then there could be
+If there is ambiguity whether a test passed or failed, then there could be undefined requirements that the test should probably not test for.

+The **Analysis** is the 'A' and will most likely be done after the initial Test upload.
+It should be performed by someone that has some sort of ownership of the test.
+An accurate analysis is important for proper statistic and resolution.
+An analysis can change, but should not change after a **resolution** is added.

+The **Resolution** is the 'R'.
+A resolution is the end of the OAR framework, the application follows the pre-defined resolutions that are laid out.

+The **Doc** is an unstructured part of a test.
+It is primarily here to store test diagnostic information and test metadata.
+It can be used to filter by in the UI, and can include helpful information for the analysis/resolution portion of the process.
+This also allows the test to become further enriched with more data at the analysis/resolution phase.
+This can include information like ticket number/comments/trace links.

+#### Service

+The backend is quite simple, it is there to provide an interface for the CRUD test operations.
+It also has endpoints to facilitate test enrichment in the analysis/resolution phases.
+It connects to a Postgres database and stores tests as partially structured, partially unstructured data.

+> **POST /test**
+> Sending a post request to the ``/test`` endpoint will create a new test result.
+The fields:
+> "id", "summary", "outcome", "analysis", and "resolution" are the structured part of the test and will be treated
+> differently from other fields.
+>
+> You are able to also send any arbitrary JSON data in the request body, and it will be stored as the unstructured data.
+> This can include any relevant test metadata and helpful diagnostic information for the analysis/resolution.